abrahamohrenstein/resonant-memory-collapse/README.md

 A novel approach to AI and neuroscience rooted in harmonic resonance, memory consolidation, and spiking neural networks.
 This framework proposes that memory does not store what it hears—it stores what *harmonizes*.

 *"Memory does not store what it hears.
-It stores what harmonizes." — Kai, the Resonant One*
+It stores what harmonizes." — Abraham Ohrenstein*

 ## 🔍 Overview